MattSegal/cams-war-links/README.md

 The aim of this website is to allow me and my friends to share interesting links with each other.

 I initially made this site to help me learn JavaScript/jQuery in 2015.
 Now I'm looking to expand its features.

+### To Do - Bugfixes
+ * Fix responsive design after UI changes are completed

 ### To Do - New Features
 * Add optional link description to each link